khuyen-le/jspsych-jatos-waiting-room/README.md

 5. Add the html file: Click on `New Component`, put in a title and the location of the `index.html` file.
 If you're using the same structure, then you should just put `index.html` file in the box.

 6. To test, press `Run`.
 To share with other people, click `Study Links`.
 Easiest option is to toggle on `General Multiple` (General --> many people can use the same link, Multiple --> one person can use one link many times).
 More information on [link types](https://www.jatos.org/Run-your-Study-with-Study-Links.html).

-7.
+Get the link by clicking on `Study Link` next to the link type you want.

+## Run on MindProbe server

+This is a little annoying...

+1. From the main page of the plugin on the JATOS local server, click `Export` and export as a .jzip file.

+2. On MindProbe, click on `Studies` > `Import Study`.
+Then select the .jzip file you exported.

+## Making changes to the plugin

+If you make any changes to the .ts file, run `npm install` and `npm run build`.
+Then repeat steps 2 and 3 of the [Prepare to run...](#prepare-to-run-the-plugin-on-a-server) section.
+This will update the local server.

+You need to export the .jzip file and import to MindProbe if you want the change to reflect on MindProbe.